danielfm/transmission-rpc-client/README.md

 (require transmission-rpc-client)
 ````

-In the next example, we'll send a `session-stats` request and fetched the number
+In the next example, we'll send a `session-stats` request and fetch the current
-of currently active torrents.
+number of active torrents.

 ````racket